13 or 21 days of wildlife and safari adventures in South Africa!

 Average group size 10, maximum 20.

-On this 13-day Volunteer and Safari Adventure at a private South African game reserve, you'll be taking part in a unique experience that combines an amazing mix of conservation projects, volunteering and safari adventures.
+On this 13 or 21-day Volunteer and Safari Adventure at a private South African game reserve, you'll be taking part in a unique experience that combines an amazing mix of conservation projects, volunteering and safari adventures.
 Whether you're helping to protect the local African wildlife, supporting community projects or going on safari and game drives, you'll discover the many faces of stunning South Africa on this Volunteer and Safari Adventure.

 Buddy list: Travellers on this programme will be given access to a buddy list, so you can connect with other travellers going on the same trip and start to make friends before you go!

 Please note: The itinerary below is a guideline, sample itinerary only, to give you an idea of the activities you will take part in during your Volunteer & Safari Adventure.
 However, the itinerary will vary depending on weather conditions and the needs of the project at the time.

 You'll arrive at Kruger Mpumalanga International Airport between 10am-2pm, where you'll be met and transferred to the game reserve.
 En route, you'll stop off at the local town to stock up on supplies for the next few days.
 There won't be chance to get anything extra until day 6 so think carefully about what you'll need!
 You'll have a welcome meeting and orientation with the game rangers, meet your group and settle in to life on this stunning South African game reserve.